dltj/dltj-blog/content/2022-01-20-issue-81-cdill-nfts-cats.md

 Here is the promised cat picture at the bottom of the newsletter.
 I found this via a {{ robustlink(href="https://www.smithsonianmag.com/smart-news/outdoor-cats-are-using-500-starlink-satellite-dishes-as-self-heating-beds-180979401/", versionurl="https://web.archive.org/20220115215322/https://www.smithsonianmag.com/smart-news/outdoor-cats-are-using-500-starlink-satellite-dishes-as-self-heating-beds-180979401/", versiondate="2022-01-15 21:37:35+00:00", title="Outdoor Cats Are Using $500 Starlink Satellite Dishes as Self-Heating Beds | Smart News | Smithsonian Magazine", anchor="Smithsonian Magazine") }} article.
-The dish featured in the photograph is from {% include robustlink.html href="https://www.starlink.com/" versiondate="2022-01-19" title="Starlink homepage" anchor="SpaceX's Starlink internet broadband service" %}.
+The dish featured in the photograph is from {{ robustlink(href="https://www.starlink.com/", versiondate="2022-01-19", title="Starlink homepage", anchor="SpaceX's Starlink internet broadband service") }}.
 The article goes on to explain that the Starlink dishes have heaters built into the faces to help melt snow.
 It all becomes clear now why the cats were attracted to the dish.